mitchell1972/findbrexitconsultants/hostinger_deployment_guide.md

 ### Step 4: Configure Domain & SSL

 1. **Domain Settings**:
-   - Ensure **findbrexitconsultants.co.uk** points to your Hostinger servers
+   - Ensure **findbrexitconsultants.com** points to your Hostinger servers
    - DNS should be managed by Hostinger nameservers

 2. **Enable SSL Certificate**: